stuttlepress/ComfyUI-Wan-VACE-Video-Joiner/README.md

 ## What it Does
 The workflow iterates over any number of video clips in a directory, generating smooth transitions between them by replacing a configurable number of frames at the transition.
 The frames found just before and just after the transition are used as context for generating the replacement frames.
 The number of context frames is also configurable.
 Optionally, the workflow can also join the smoothed clips together.
 Or you can accomplish this in your favorite video editor.

+## Changelog
+- **v2.0**
+  - Workflow redesign.
+Core functionality is the same, but hopefully usability is improved
+  - Added cross fade at VACE boundaries to mitigate brightness/color shift
+  - Save intermediate work as 16 bit png instead of ffv1
+  - Integrated video join into the main workflow
+  - Excessive documentation

+- **v1.3**
+  - removed lingering custom primitive node

+- **v1.2**
+  - Sort the input directory list.

+- **v1.1**
+  - Preserve input framerate in workflow VACE outputs.
+Previously, all output was forced to 16fps.
+Note, you must manually set the framerate in the Join & Save output.
+  - Changed default model/sampler to Wan 2.2 Fun VACE fp8/KSampler.
+GGUF, MoE, 2.1 are still available in the bypassed subgraphs.

 ## Usage
 ***This is not a ready to run workflow.
 You need to modify it to fit your system.***